JustinDrake/node-es6-examples/README.md

 }
 ```

-The `for` loop of the last example has an implicit block scope for the header.
+The `for` loop of the last example has an implicit block scope for the head.
 This block scope contains the declaration of `i` as well as the block scopes created at runtime by the loop iteration.

 The designers of ES6 conceived of a baby sister for `let`.
 The keyword `const` declares block-scoped *constant* variables.